codevardhan/neural-network-models/README.md

 # Neural Network Models

 ---------------------------------------------------------- IN PROGRESS -------------------------------------------------------------- <br>
-This repo will contain models of neural netwoks.
+This repo will contain models of neural netwoks, implemented in python.
 ## Finished models
 none